“Hey, wanna do some level grinding on this game after school?”

 This is an example of how ideal solutions don’t always work in reality, which is often rather cruel.
 In terms of human belief, Shiro represents practicality (doing what’s necessary for long-term reasons, doing unsavory acts for survival) while Shun represents idealism (doing selfless acts to avoid giving in to base, violent instinct and for the sake of a higher ideal of happiness).
 Both philosophies have their points and their flaws and we’d all love to live life where no one gets hurt, but reality often gives us a cruel choice: survive or die.

-There are times when idealism can cause more harm than good.
-Life often gives us a simple choice: survive or die.
+There are times when we don’t have the luxury of idealism, because life often gives us a simple choice: survive or die.